beautyjoy/beautyjoy.github.io/summer-pd/index.md

 BJC PD workshops are led by BJC Lead Teachers who have attended a BJC Summer PD workshop, taught the BJC course in high school, and participated in our ongoing "Train the Trainer" professional development program.
 The workshop content is based on the BJC curriculum, but is designed to also prepare teachers for facilitating hands-on programming labs, supporting collaboration, and creating equitable opportunities for students to learn computing.

-We typically offer regional 5-day face to face summer professional development workshops for teachers intending to teach BJC within the next 2 school years (with priority to those teaching sooner), however due to the COVID-19 pandemic, all Summer 2024 PD workshops will be held online.
+We offer vitual summer professional development workshops for teachers intending to teach BJC within the next 2 school years.

 <!-- In 2019, we will offer several 5-day in-person regional workshops.
 To sign up for email updates when we finalize our 2019 locations, complete our interest form at [{{site.pd_interest_url}}]({{site.pd_interest_url}}).
 If you are interested in hosting a BJC workshop, or becoming a BJC Lead Teacher, email [pd@bjc.berkeley.edu][pd-email]. -->